Math Calculators

 Ordering pizza

-Converting mixed numbers to improper fractions is often used when adding a mixed number to a fraction.
+Converting mixed numbers into improper fractions is incredibly useful when adding a mixed number to a standard fraction in real-world scenarios.

-Imagine, you are ordering pizza for a group of 5 kids.
-You know that 3 of the kids can eat half-a-pizza each, 1 kid eats a whole pizza, and 1 kid eats a pizza and a half.
-How many pizzas will you have to order?
+Imagine you are ordering pizza for a group of 5 kids.
+You know that 3 of the kids will eat half a pizza each, 1 kid eats a whole pizza, and 1 kid eats a pizza and a half.
+How many pizzas will you need to order?

 Solution

-To figure out how many pizzas you have to order, you have to sum the amount of pizza each child can eat, and then round up the final number.
-Let’s first look at the known data:
+To figure out how many pizzas to order, you must sum the amount of pizza each child eats and round up the final number.
+Let’s first look at our known data:

 • 1 child – 1 pizza